thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 ($0.4\,\%/y$) and negligible in spring, summer and autumn.

-Using the CUSUMs of the monthly departures for all- and cloudy-skies, we observed a 20 year period starting around 2000 where the CUSUMs remain relatively stable, with a steep decline before and a steep increase after.
+Using the CUSUMs of the monthly departures for all- and cloudy-skies, we observed a 20-year period starting around 2000 where the CUSUMs remain relatively stable, with a steep decline before and a steep increase after.
 The rather smooth course of the CUSUMs suggests that no important change in the SDR pattern has occurred in the entire record.